Frequently asked questions

 B. Membership Requirements

-Natural and legal persons who are not financial intermediaries under Article 2 paragraph 3 AMLA may voluntarily join as members if they regularly perform delegated due diligence duties from Switzerland for domestic or foreign financial intermediaries or prove that they require supervision for other reasons for their business activities in the field of financial services.
-With regard to these activities, they are treated in the same way as financial intermediaries subject to supervision (§3 para.
-2 of the Statutes).
+Membership is open to any natural or legal person who, as a financial intermediary pursuant to Art.
+2 para.
+3 AMLA, is required to join an SRO and who meets the requirements under Art.
+14 para.
+2 AMLA (§3 para.
+1 of the Articles of Association of the SRO PolyReg (Articles of Association)).
+Natural and legal persons who are not financial intermediaries under Article 2(3) of the AMLA may join voluntarily as members if they regularly perform delegated due diligence duties on behalf of domestic or foreign financial intermediaries from within Switzerland, or if they can demonstrate that they require supervision for other reasons in connection with their business activities in the field of financial services.
+They are treated in the same way as financial intermediaries subject to supervision with regard to this activity (Article 3(2) of the Articles of Association).

 The member itself, as well as all persons entrusted with the administration and management and all employees who perform an AMLA-relevant task, must enjoy a good reputation with regard to their activities as financial intermediaries and offer the guarantee that they will fulfil their obligations under the AMLA and the regulations.
 In addition, members are obliged to carry out their activities at all times in accordance with the object laid down in the Statutes and to comply with the obligations arising from the AMLA, the directives of FINMA and the Regulations pursuant to Art.
 25 AMLA.
-This prohibits any unauthorised (unlawful) activity, in particular the performance of activities requiring a licence without the corresponding licences, but also unethical business practices (§4 para.
+This prohibits any unauthorised (unlawful) activity, in particular the performance of activities requiring a licence without the corresponding licences, but also unethical business practices (§2 para.
+2 and §4 para.
 1 of the Statutes).

 C. Application Procedure